 Greater consolidation would result in fewer individuals and a lower administrative burden as described in Action 1.
-Alternative 1 would allow the greatest amount of consolidation but would not be in compliance with the Magnuson-Stevens Act.
-Of the action alternatives, Alternative 5 would allow for the greatest amount of consolidation and would have the least administrative burden.
+Alternative 1 (No Action) would allow the greatest amount of consolidation but would not be in compliance with the Magnuson-Stevens Act.
+Of the action alternatives, Preferred Alternative 5 would allow for the greatest amount of consolidation and would have the least administrative burden.

-Establishing a catch share cap will be administratively burdensome.
-The online catch share system will have to be developed in such a way to track share transfers and enforce the cap(s) and will require a system to prevent transfers that would exceed the cap(s).
+Establishing a catch share cap would be administratively burdensome on the agency.
+An online catch share system would have to be developed in such a way to track share transfers and enforce the cap(s) and would require a system to prevent transfers that would exceed the cap(s).